chhallchase/TLI-Tracker/english guide.md

 - The application reads the Torchlight Infinite game log in real-time
 - Item prices are updated automatically from the server
-- All drop information is also saved to `drop.txt` in the same folder

 ## Troubleshooting